monsoonmaelstrom/book2/book2.md

 I look at him questioningly.

-Seeing my expression, he says, “Back in Leisch you said you wanted a failsafe.
+Seeing my confusion, he says, “Back in Leisch you said you wanted a failsafe.
 A way someone could take you out if it all goes wrong.
 Congratulations.
 You’re getting one today.”

 “I—no. I don’t want that.”

 “Oh?
 Did you have someone else in mind?”
-Liam asks facetiously.
+Liam inquires facetiously.

 “No. I just—no.”